About SDC

 Wang Yanfen,

-Director General, Danish Agency for Science and Higher Education
+Director General, Danish Agency for Higher Education and Science

 Brian Bech Nielsen,